fakecoinbase/simplensolidslashD9ZB93LES8/README.md

 could disqualify a less complete submited later, therefore I decided to spend a little more time on delivering a more complete version, despite the fact that it could take more time
+- I also assume that for the prize of the challenge EOSIO would also consider important the quality, therefore I put an effort to provide a more readable and reusable code